 You know that setting up a household budget is something that you need to do.
-Doing so can help you prepare for your retirement, pay for your children's college educations and make sure that you do not run up high-interest-rate credit card debt.
+Doing so can help you prepare for your retirement, pay for your children's college educations and make sure that you don't run up high-interest-rate credit card debt.

 Unfortunately, budgeting is also something few people like to do.
 It takes time and it requires organizational skills.
 That is something that many of us lack, or at least think we lack.

-However, here's the good news: Creating a budget does not have to be difficult.
+However, here's the good news: Creating a budget doesn't have to be difficult.
 In fact, there are three simple ways to create an accurate budget for your household.
 Just pick the method that works best for you and commit to it.

 There was a time when the envelope method of budgeting was king.
 Today, this method feels a bit old-fashioned, what with the proliferation of online budgeting tools available.
 However, for many households, the envelope system works just fine.